 This is also more efficient by the way, because it “takes money off the table” which as Dan Pink tells us improves my productivity, especially in creative areas, which are growing in importance almost by the minute.

 Imagine you’re on an island.
 On this island the population is 100.
 To support them 100 tasks per day must be completed.
 That’s 100% employment.

 Now, imagine someone on this island (the professor?) builds a device that does 25 of those tasks.
 Is it right to starve the 25 newly unemployed people so that the professor can grow rich off the proceeds of his device?
-That’s capitalism, and how it responds to surplus labor.
+That’s capitalism, and how it responds to surplus labor and innovation.